-- b.
-"Law guardian" means an attorney admitted to the practice of law in this State, regularly employed by the Office of the Public Defender, and designated under this act to represent minors in cases of alleged child neglect or abuse and in termination of parental rights proceedings. - c.
-"Department" means the Department of Children and Families. - d.
+b.
+"Law guardian" means an attorney admitted to the practice of law in this State, regularly employed by the Office of the Public Defender, and designated under this act to represent minors in cases of alleged child abuse or neglect and in termination of parental rights proceedings.

+c.
+"Department" means the Department of Children and Families.

+d.
+"Division" means the Division of Child Protection and Permanency in the Department of Children and Families.

+e.
 "Institution" means a public or private facility in the State that provides children with out of home care, supervision or maintenance.
-Institution includes, but is not limited to, a correctional facility, detention facility, treatment facility, day care center, residential school, shelter and hospital. - e.
+Institution includes, but is not limited to, a correctional facility, detention facility, treatment facility, day care center, residential school, shelter and hospital.

+f.
 "Day school" means a public or private school that provides general or special educational services to day students in grades kindergarten through 12.
-Day school does not include a residential facility, whether public or private, which provides care on a 24-hour basis. - f.
-"Board" means the Child Fatality and Near Fatality Review Board established under P.L.1997, c.175 (C.9:6-8.83 et al.). - g.
-"Child" means any person under the age of 18. - h.
-"Commissioner" means the Commissioner of Children and Families. - i.
-"Near fatality" means a case in which a child is in serious or critical condition, as certified by a physician. - j.
-"Panel" means a citizen review panel as established under P.L.1997, c.175 (C.9:6-8.83 et al.). - k.
-"Reasonable efforts" means attempts by an agency authorized by the Department of Children and Familiesto assist the parents in remedying the circumstances and conditions that led to the placement of the child and in reinforcing the family structure, as defined in section 7 of P.L.1991, c.275 (C.30:4C-15.1). - 1.
-"Significant bodily injury" means a temporary loss of the functioning of any bodily member or organ or temporary loss of any one of the five senses. - m.
+Day school does not include a residential facility, whether public or private, which provides care on a 24-hour basis.

+g.
+"Board" means the Child Fatality and Near Fatality Review Board established under P.L.1997, c.175 (C.9:6-8.83 et al.).

+h.
+"Child" means any person under the age of 18.

+i.
+"Commissioner" means the Commissioner of Children and Families.

+j.
+"Near fatality" means a case in which a child is in serious or critical condition, as certified by a physician.

+k.
+"Panel" means a citizen review panel as established under P.L.1997, c.175 (C.9:6-8.83 et al.).

+l.
+"Reasonable efforts" means attempts by an agency authorized by the Department of Children and Families to assist the parents in remedying the circumstances and conditions that led to the placement of the child and in reinforcing the family structure, as defined in section 7 of P.L.1991, c.275 (C.30:4C-15.1).

+m.
+"Significant bodily injury" means a temporary loss of the functioning of any bodily member or organ or temporary loss of any one of the five senses.

+n.
 "Withholding of medically indicated treatment" means the failure to respond to a child's life-threatening conditions by providing treatment, including appropriate nutrition, hydration, and medication which, in the treating physician's reasonable judgment, will most likely be effective in ameliorating or correcting all such conditions.
-The term does not include the failure to provide treatment, other than appropriate nutrition, hydration, or medication to a child when, in the treating physician's reasonable medical judgment: - (1) the child is chronically and irreversibly comatose; - (2) the provision of such treatment would merely prolong dying, not be effective in ameliorating or correcting all of the child's life-threatening conditions, or otherwise be futile in terms of the survival of the child; or - (3) the provision of such treatment would be virtually futile in terms of the survival of the child and the treatment itself under such circumstances would be inhumane.
+The term does not include the failure to provide treatment, other than appropriate nutrition, hydration, or medication to a child when, in the treating physician's reasonable medical judgment:

+(1) the child is chronically and irreversibly comatose;

+(2) the provision of such treatment would merely prolong dying, not be effective in ameliorating or correcting all of the child's life-threatening conditions, or otherwise be futile in terms of the survival of the child; or o.
+"Fact-finding hearing" means a hearing as provided in section 9:26-30 to determine whether child abuse or neglect has occurred.

+(3) the provision of such treatment would be virtually futile in terms of the survival of the child and the treatment itself under such circumstances would be inhumane.

+p.
+"Dispositional hearing" means a hearing to as provided in section 9:26-31 determine what order should be made after a finding of child abuse or neglect.

+Source: 9:6-8.21; 9:6-8.84; 9:8-44; 9:8-45

 This section contains the definitions now in 9:6-8.84 as well as those in 9:6-8.21 other than those of child abuse and neglect.
+Definitions in subsections (n) and (o) are derived from 9:8-44 and 9:8-45.

-9:26-3 Health, safety of child paramount concern.
+9:26-2 Health, safety of child paramount concern.